FuelLabs/sway/docs/book/src/index.md

 **Q: I don't know Rust or Solidity.
 Can I still learn Sway?**

 Yes!
-If you are familiar the basics of programming, blockchain, and using a terminal you can build with Sway.
+If you are familiar with the basics of programming, blockchain, and using a terminal you can build with Sway.

 **Q: What can I build with Sway?**